janosh/svelte-multiselect/readme.md

   /* ready to be selected by pressing enter */
 }
 :global(.multiselect ul.options li.selected.active) {
-}
+  /* both active and already selected, pressing enter now will deselect the element again */ }
 :global(.multiselect ul.options li.disabled) {
-}
+  /* this option is one included in disabledOptions (see props above) */ }
 ```